Restoring metrological quantum advantage of measurement precision in noisy scenario: Abstract

 \section{Abstract}

-We show that in presence of a dephasing noise, quantum advantage can be obtained in the Fisher information-based lower bound of the minimum uncertainty in estimating parameters of the system Hamiltonian.
+We show that in presence of a local and uncorrelated dephasing noise, quantum advantage can be obtained in the Fisher information-based lower bound of the minimum uncertainty in estimating parameters of the system Hamiltonian.
 The quantum advantage refers here to the benefit of initiating with a maximally entangled state instead of a product one.
 This quantum advantage was known to vanish in the same noisy scenario for a frequency estimation protocol.
-Restoration of the better precision in frequency estimation with maximally entangled probes can be attained via an Ising interaction between system particles or a magnetic field applied in the transverse direction or both.
-A quantum advantage can also be obtained while estimating the strength of the introduced magnetic field along the transverse direction, whereas for the instances considered, no quantum advantage is achieved in measuring the coupling parameter of the Ising interaction.
-We also investigate the dependence of measurement precision on the entanglement content, which is not necessarily maximal, of the initial states.
-The precision in estimation of frequency and of transverse field strength increases monotonically with the increase of entanglement content of the initial state, while the same of coupling parameter of the Ising interaction, shows a non-monotonic behavior.
+Restoration of the better precision in frequency estimation with maximally entangled probes can be obtained by incorporating an interaction between the system particles.
+The interaction examined here is Ising in nature, and is considered with or without a transverse magnetic field.
+There are instances, e.g. where frequency estimation in presence of a transverse field is considered and quantum advantage is not restored.
+A quantum advantage can also be obtained while estimating the strength of the introduced magnetic field along the transverse direction, whereas for the instances considered, using uncorrelated probes is better in measuring the coupling parameter of the Ising interaction.
+We also investigate the dependence of measurement precision on the entanglement content, which is not necessarily maximal, of the initial state.
+The precision in estimation of coupling constant decreases monotonically with the increase of entanglement content of the initial state, while the same for frequency estimation is independent of the entanglement content of the inputs.